-The book offered countless places to pause and slow down to gaze at gorgeous illustrations.
+The Harry Potter illustrated version offered countless places to pause and slow down to gaze at gorgeous illustrations.
 Every single page has subtle visual texture to it in the form of splatters, ages spots, and pretend rips.
-Then there are the breathtaking figure studies and double page spreads sprinkled throughout the remainder.
+Then there are the breathtaking figure studies and double-page spreads sprinkled throughout the remainder.

 The Peanut did great and avoided all nightmares.
 She fell in love with Hogwarts just as I knew she would and has been begging me to read Chamber of Secrets with her.
-Thankfully, the illustrated version of that is published on October 4 and I’ve already preordered our copy of it.
+Thankfully, the illustrated version is just as good as the first!

 But what surprised me most of all is that upon finishing the book, she begged to be able to read it again on her own.
 I’ve sat with that realization for a few weeks now and finally have my thoughts on how to read the Harry Potter series for the first time.